Efficient Information Retrieval for Sensing via Continuous Measurement: Quantum Sensing via continuous measurement of the emission field

-As a familiar example, photon counting corresponds to projective measurement in the product of time-bin Fock basis introduced in Sec.~\ref{sec:minimalModel}, with the counting records signalling the presence or absence of photons in each time bin, $D(T,0)=\{\sigma_n\}\equiv\{\sigma_1,\sigma_2,\dots,\sigma_N\}$, $\sigma_n=0,1$.
+As a familiar example, photon counting corresponds to projective measurement in the product of time-bin Fock basis as introduced in Sec.~\ref{sec:minimalModel}, with the counting records signalling the presence or absence of photons in each time bin, $D(0,T)=\{\sigma_n\}\equiv\{\sigma_1,\sigma_2,\dots,\sigma_N\}$, $\sigma_n=0,1$.
 The POVMs for photon counting are therefore

-The probability distribution can be calculated from Eq.~\eqref{eq:MPDOenv} as $P_{\theta}[D(T,0)=\{\sigma_n\}]={\rm tr}[\tilde{\rho}_{{\rm S},c}(T)]$, where $\tilde{\rho}_{{\rm S},c}(T)=\prod_{n=1}^N{\cal A}^{\sigma_n,\sigma_n}_{[n]}\rho_{\rm S}(0)$ is a (unormalized) conditional density matrix which can be propagated efficiently via the familiar trajectory simulation of quantum optics~\cite{carmichael1993open,gardiner2004quantum,Wiseman,RevModPhys.70.101}, where the tilde indicates an unnormalized quantum state.
-Statistical average over sufficient numbers of trajectories allows us to extract the FI~\eqref{eq:FI} numerically.
-Homo(Hetero)-dyne measurement and the associated Fisher information can be formulated similarly.
+The probability distribution can be calculated from Eq.~\eqref{eq:MPDOenv} as $P_{\theta}[D(0,T)=\{\sigma_n\}]={\rm tr}[\tilde{\rho}_{{\rm S},c}(T)]$, where $\tilde{\rho}_{{\rm S},c}(T)={\cal T}\prod_{n=1}^N{\cal A}^{\sigma_n,\sigma_n}_{[n]}(\theta)\rho_{\rm S}(0)$ is an (unnormalized)~\footnote{Throughout this article, the upper tilde is used to indicate an unnormalized quantum state} conditional density matrix of the sensor that can be propagated efficiently via quantum trajectory simulation~\cite{carmichael1993open,RevModPhys.70.101,gardiner2004quantum,Wiseman,gardiner2015quantum}.
+Statistical average over sufficient numbers of trajectories allows for numerical evaluation of the FI Eq.~\eqref{eq:FI}.
+Homo(Hetero)-dyne measurement and the associated FI can be formulated similarly.

 A common feature of these familiar continuous measurements is that they are temporally local, i.e., their POVMs are separable in the time-bin basis.
-These measurements, however, may not be capable to extract the full information about the parameter, as quantified by the QFI of the environment that we introduce below.
+These measurements, however, may not be capable to extract the full information of the parameter, as quantified by the QFI of the emission field that we introduce below.